nakednous/proscene3_design/source.md

 N:

+In the *uTG* case the
-1. Agent queries each object in the grabbers() collection to check if the checkIfGrabsInput(BogusEvent) condition is met.
+1. Agent queries each object in the *grabbers* collection to check if the *cIGI* condition is met
-2. The first object meeting the condition will be set as the inputGrabber() and returned.
+2. The first object meeting it will be set as application the inputGrabber() and returned

 V: